perl-toolchain-summit/PTS-Playbook/running-the-PTS.md

 These are my notes on how I think we do and should run the toolchain summit.
 I'd like to have a clearly and openly documented model for the event and how we run it.
-This is (a) to ensure it's the best/right event for the toolchain community, (b) transparency on who gets to attend and why, and (c) to help people who might be (considering) running future summits.
+Why? (a) to ensure it's the best/right event for the toolchain community, (b) transparency on who gets to attend and why, and (c) as a play book to help people who might be (considering) running future summit, (d) so potential sponsors can see the details of what they're paying for, if they want to know more than the prospectus tells them.

 I plan to have a session at the Lyon 2017 summit to go through this and get feedback, but will also solicit feedback from further beyond.